 When you’re trying to decide which CRM software solution is best for your business, there are a few key features you should look for:

 - Ease of use: The best CRM solutions are user-friendly and easy to navigate.
-You don’t want to spend hours trying to learn how to use your CRM software.
+You don’t want to spend hours learning how to use your CRM software.

 - Comprehensive features: The CRM software you choose should have all the features you need to manage your customer relationships effectively.